 It’s also important to realize that low water pressure could be due to your home’s overall water pressure, which is regulated by the water service district.
 Homes in the San Francisco Bay area are likely to have a pressure reducing valve on the incoming water line to keep house pressure below 80 pounds per square inch (PSI).
 If the home’s overall water pressure is a problem, installing a supplemental booster pump may an option.
 This will be similar to pumps used in well systems and can increase water flow throughout the home.
 Consult a qualified plumbing contractor before making any modifications to your water service.

-Before purchasing a booster pump, East San Francisco Bay homeowners and commercial property owners should report water pressure problems and/or request flow and pressure testing from the East Bay Municipal Utility District (EBMUD).
+Before purchasing a booster pump, East San Francisco Bay and Oakland homeowners as well as commercial property owners should report water pressure problems and/or request flow and pressure testing from the East Bay Municipal Utility District (EBMUD).
 Note that flow testing requests are responded to “in 15 business days.”

 Need More Help?